Province of Rome

-The Province of Rome (provincia di Roma) was one of the five provinces that formed part of the region of Lazio in Italy.
+The province of Rome (provincia di Roma) was one of the five provinces that formed part of the Lazio region of Italy.
 It was established in 1870 and disestablished in 2014.
 It was essentially coterminous with the Rome metropolitan area.
 The city of Rome was the provincial capital.
 During the 1920s, the boundary of the province shrank as land was ceded to establish new provinces.
-The Province of Rome was the most populous province in Italy.
+The province of Rome was the most populous province in Italy.
 On 1 January 2015, it was superseded by a new local government body—the Metropolitan City of Rome Capital.

 History

 Prior to 1870, the area of the province was the Papal States.
-Following the capture of Rome by the forces of the Kingdom of Italy, the Province of Rome was established.
+Following the Capture of Rome by the forces of the Kingdom of Italy, the province of Rome was established.
 The province was initially divided into five "districts" (circondari or circondario): Rome, Civitavecchia, Frosinone, Velletri and Viterbo.
 They corresponded to the old papal delegazioni.